 - MALES: Must be capable of co-ed stunting.
 It is not necessary that you come into it knowing how to stunt this way, but that you can learn and pick up quickly.

 Please fill out an application prior to the tryout.
-Click here for application 2013 Cheer Application.
+Click here for application 2015 Cheer Application

 We are looking for dedicated UCSD students with Cheer, Dance, and/or Tumbling experience.

-Tryouts will be held September 28-30.
-Tryout consist of two days of workshops, the 28th and 29th, where you will learn a dance, and cheer as well as work on stunting, jumping and tumbling, and possibly some short interviews.
-Sunday the 30th is the actual day of tryouts, which will be held at 10:00am.
-There will be a meeting and possible fitting after tryouts, please be prepared to give $100 for a uniform deposit.
+May tryouts will be May 16th-17th.
+Tryout consist of a one day workshop on May 16th at RIMAC, where you will learn a dance, and cheer as well as work on stunting, jumping and tumbling, and possibly some short interviews.
+Sunday the 17th is the actual day of tryouts, which will be held at 10:00 am.
+There will be a meeting and fitting after tryouts, please be prepared to give $150 for a uniform deposit.
 Tryouts and workshops will be held in RIMAC.
 Maps of the campus and directions can be found on the UCSD website.
-For up to date Tryout information please visit http://www.facebook.com/pages/UCSD-Cheer-Team/118926478208212
+For up to date Tryout information please visit UCSD Cheer.

 What to bring: